-In biology, the primary source of variation is often "biological diversity".
-Cells and patients and not rarely identical and will generally not be identical states, so you expect a non-trivial variation, even under perfect experimental conditions.
+In biological systems, the primary source of variation is often "biological diversity".
+Cells and patients are rarely identical and will generally not be identical states, so you expect a non-trivial variation, even under perfect experimental conditions.
 In biology, we must learn to cope with (and ultimately embrace) this naturally occurring variation.